ideascube/ansiblecube/README.md

 _The aims of this project is to automatically install and configure a device using the [Ideascube project](http://github.com/ideascube/ideascube/)._

 ## How ansible works
-Ansible has been choosen to push and pull content, file config and softawre from and to the ideascube box which can be an AMD64 server or an ARM server.
+Ansible has been choosen to push and pull content, file config and software from and to the ideascube box which can be an AMD64 server or an ARM server.

 Ansible is originaly design to push content (from a master) to several slaves.
 But you can use it the other way around where the slaves are able to pull content from a master.